 Although dry socket or alveolar osteitis is a common complication related to tooth extraction, it is a relatively rare occurrence.
 Around 2% of people who have undergone tooth extraction suffer from a dry socket.
 This percentage increases in case of patients who have had their lower wisdom tooth removed.
-Through this article, we have addressed most of the questions you might have about dry socket.
+Through this article, we have addressed most of the questions you might have about dry socket and treatmeant for it.

 What Is a Dry Socket or Alveolar Osteitis?